TrellixVulnTeam/iwd_V94Q/README.md

 1. KeyValue pairs inside `configuration` are passed during cmake configuration step to target
 2. If value matches pattern `\$\(\w+\)`, the `\w+` part is replaced with configuration arguments provided during script invokation
-3. Url must point to tar.gz file
+3. Url must point to tar.gz file or git repository
+4. If url points to git repository, the repository must contain a branch or tag matching the version.
-4. `cmake_directory` is optional, and if provided should point to dir with CMakeLists.txt file, relative to source dir.
+5. `cmake_directory` is optional, and if provided should point to dir with CMakeLists.txt file, relative to source dir.
-5. Args should match the pattern `KEY=VALUE`, they are passed to every cmake configuration step
+6. Args should match the pattern `KEY=VALUE`, they are passed to every cmake configuration step
-6. Args provided contribute to name of the directory inside .deps/install, which is unique for every configuration
+7. Args provided contribute to name of the directory inside .deps/install, which is unique for every configuration

 ## Roadmap